 - Preheat oven to 350.

 - In a medium sized bowl, Sift together the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg and cocoa.
 Set aside.
 In a medium sized bowl, stir to combine the boiling water and molasses.
 Set aside.

-- Alternatively add the dry ingredients and the water and molasses mixture to the sugar and butter.
-Add the eggs.
+- Alternatively add the dry ingredients and the water and molasses mixture to the sugar and butter mixture.
+Stir in the chocolate chips.

 - Fill greased or paper lined muffin tins 2/3 or 3/4 full and bake 17-20 minutes.
 Let cool in muffin tin for 10 minutes then transfer to a wire rack to cool completely.
 Top with a dollop of whipped cream and sprinkle with cocoa, if desired.